 More Background You May Find Helpful

 This cannot be stressed enough, especially in the u8 and U10 divisions of our Instructional Programs.
-Winning is not the primary goal, and the persons best able to deliver to our players and parents the fun they expect from AYSO, is you and your opposing coach.
+Winning is not the primary goal, and the persons best able to deliver to our players and parents the experience they expect from AYSO, is you and your opposing coach.
 In AYSO, you and your opposing coach are PARTNERS.
 Talk to your partner and collaborate before, and even during, each game.

 Team Manager: You may have a Team Manager already appointed to your team by the DC.
 You can determine this by logging in and looking at the Volunteers under your coach tab.
 If you don't have a Team Manager, ask for a volunteer at the Parents Meeting that you will conduct.
 Note, you must have a Team Manager.
 The Team Manager manages uniform distribution and collection, and assigns snack duty.
 We strongly ask that you do not attempt to manage the uniforms yourself.
 It is a big task and you need to focus on coaching.

 Injuries: One of your players, or perhaps your referee, or even you, might be injured during a training session or a game.
 All incidents, including sit-outs for potential concussion, or bangs or sprains, need to be documented in the, Injuries and Incidents Report, available on the Coaching menu.
 This is required for insurance and liability issues.

 Incidents - Kids Zone: Kids Zone violations by anyone need to be documented as an incident in an Injuries and Incidents Report, available on the Coaching menu.
 Kids Zone is explained under the Parent's Guide menu.